Redwoods in Stout Grove

 A reader here, saw the image I added at the top of the page showing Hyperion's base in pristine condition during early 2014.
 The reader submitted a photo taken near Hyperion from the end of summer 2015, a year and few months afterward.
 It confirms what I was told by a researcher that the area was starting to get "thrashed"

 Select the image to the right for a larger view.
-The more orange areas are where boots grind-down bark surface into fine particles.
-The small vegetation has been reduced, evident by comparison to the 2014 image.
+The more orange areas are where boots grind-down bark surface.
+The small vegetation has been reduced evident by comparison to my 2014 image shown earlier.

-If you enlarge the photo there is no way to miss minor wear.
-This is exactly what the first phase of wear looked like around the base of Screaming Titans in Jedediah Smith park.
+If you enlarge the photo there is no way to miss the wear.
+This is exactly what the first phase of wear looked like around the base of Screaming Titans in Jedediah Smith park before spreading to hundreds of square feet.

-Although wear will continue, it may be at a slower pace than Grove of Titans because testimonials have been found and read about wear in the GOT, and this creek drainage is more remote.
+Although wear will continue, it will be at a slower pace than Grove of Titans because testimonials have been found and read about wear in the GOT, and this creek drainage is more remote. and by now (2025) the threat of fine greatly diminished people even looking for Hyperion.

 Image: Hyperion redwood from another angle, showing more forest density.